 - Wilfred

-What Happens if We Run Out of Hurricane Names in 2020?
+What Happened When We Ran Out of Hurricane Names in 2020?

-If the number of named storms in the Atlantic Basins exceeds 21, then the naming conventions move to the Greek alphabet.
-Each subsequent named storm will be named in alphabetical order: Alpha, Beta, Gamma, Delta, Epsilon, Zeta, Eta, Theta, Iota,Kappa, Lambda, Mu, Nu, Xi, Omicron, Pi, Rho, Sigma, Tau, Upsilon, Phi, Chi, Psi, and Omega.
+When the number of named storms in the Atlantic Basins exceeded 21, then the naming conventions moved to the Greek alphabet.
+The list of storms that occurred after Wilfred were pulled from the list of the Greek alphabet in alphabetical order: Alpha, Beta, Gamma, Delta, Epsilon, Zeta, Eta, Theta, Iota,Kappa, Lambda, Mu, Nu, Xi, Omicron, Pi, Rho, Sigma, Tau, Upsilon, Phi, Chi, Psi, and Omega.